-Vessel(s) See Table 1 for arteries and veins With or Without Stent or Embolic Protection Device (EPD) Placement Criteria Reference B.4., CAG-00085R8 (see Appendix B) revises Medicare coverage for PTA of the carotid arteries concurrent with stenting by: Expanding coverage to individuals previously only eligible for coverage in clinical trials; Expanding coverage to standard surgical risk individuals by removing the limitation of coverage to only high surgical risk individuals; Removing facility approval requirement; Adding formal shared decision-making with the individual prior to furnishing CAS; and Allowing MAC discretion for all other coverage of PTA of the carotid artery concurrent with stenting not otherwise addressed in NCD 20.7.
-In the event a service is rendered as part of a clinical trial subject to the Medicare clinical trials.
-NCD 310.1, Original Medicare or the local Medicare contractor would have primary financial responsibility for eligible trials.
-Services rendered in a Medicare-approved clinical trial (under NCD 310.1) are processed by Medicare as the primary payor and the health plan does not know whether these trials are Medicare-approved in advance.
-It is not expected many CAS PTA with stenting procedures will fall under this provision, but the health plan relies on the Medicare explanation of benefits (EOB) to determine if services may be processed by the plan as the secondary payer.
+- B.4., CAG-00085R8 (see Appendix B) revises Medicare coverage for PTA of the carotid arteries concurrent with stenting by: - 1.
+Expanding coverage to individuals previously only eligible for coverage in clinical trials; - 2.
+Expanding coverage to standard surgical risk individuals by removing the limitation of coverage to only high surgical risk individuals; - 3.
+Removing facility approval requirement; - 4.
+Adding formal shared decision-making with the individual prior to furnishing CAS; and - Allowing MAC discretion for all other coverage of PTA of the carotid artery concurrent with stenting not otherwise addressed in NCD 20.7. - In the event a service is rendered as part of a clinical trial subject to the Medicare clinical trials NCD 310.1, Original Medicare or the local Medicare contractor would have primary financial responsibility for eligible trials.
+Services rendered in a Medicareapproved clinical trial (under NCD 310.1) are processed by Medicare as the primary payor and the health plan does not know whether these trials are Medicare-approved in advance.
+It is not expected many CAS PTA with stenting procedures will fall under this provision, but the health plan relies on the Medicare explanation of benefits (EOB) to determine if services may be processed by the plan as the secondary payer. - Carotid artery PTA without stenting for any indication not addressed in one of the above sections, apply NCD 20.7, C.